|

 Instant asset report for Drives

-Instant fleet report for Motors.
+Overview fleet report for Motors

 Generate instant asset report

+You can generate an instant asset report for drives or motors if sufficient measurement data (for the past 30 days) is available.
 You can trigger raw data collection and try to generate the report when the data is available.
 Refer to section Load measurement and collection of raw data.

 Note: Report generation applies to all assets for which you have access rights.
-The assets should be from the organization, filtered
+The assets should be from the organization, filtered by general filters.

-The new report information appears in the report list with status marked as Pending, meaning the report generation is in progress.
+The new report information appears in the report list with status marked as Pending, indicating that report generation is in progress.
 You may have to wait for some time for the final report to be available.
-After
+After the report is generated, the status changes to Completed.
+You can then download and view the report.
+Refer View reports.

-the report is generated, the status changes to Completed.
+The new report information appears in the report list with status marked as Pending, indicating that report generation is in progress.
+You may have to wait for some time for the final report to be available.
+After the report is generated, the status changes to Completed.
 You can then download and view the report.
 Refer View reports.

 Note: